piatkowski/wckalkulator/readme.md

 # About the Plugin

-The plugin extends the Woocommerce store with the ability to add your own fields to the product page.
+The plugin extends the WooCommerce store with the ability to add your own fields to the product page.
 Almost all fields are used in formulas to calculate a custom price for a product.
 The plugin allows full freedom to define fields and formulas for calculating the price.
 Some of fields can be used to get informations from Customer (for example: text, date, date range, color, dropdown, etc.)